Lanigan Massage & Bodywork

 Myoskeletal Alignment is a term developed and coined by Erik Dalton, PhD, in the early 80s after seeing a need for a more integrative perspective on pain management in the human body.
 Myoskeletal alignment technique (MAT) is a type of bodywork which blends the principles of osteopathy and structural integration to relieve chronic pain, and to reduce the potential for the emergence of pain which could become chronic over time.

-Accordingly, Myoskeletal Alignment focuses on treating stubborn pain conditions by mobilizing joints through muscle manipulation.
+Myoskeletal Alignment focuses on treating stubborn pain conditions by mobilizing joints through muscle manipulation.
 Tight, stressed muscles contribute to pain by limiting freedom of movement, while weak muscles provide inadequate support for the body.
 This in turn leads to posture problems, stiffness, and other symptoms which create an endless cycle of pain.
 By addressing the fundamental issues in the muscles and fascia, practitioners hope to eliminate the associated symptoms.

 Return To Top